DannyyDing/Bank-project/Goal 2/README.md

 ### **Notes**:
 #### **2.2.1 Delete some irrelevant features**
 After 2.1 R_Feature_Engineering#1, we have 34 variables.
 Here, we deleted some of them.
-Our princlples whould be: since GAM requires variable independence, it is needed for us to dismiss the correlation between features.
+Our princlples would be: since GAM requires variable independence, it is needed for us to dismiss the correlation between features.
 The deleted varibles and the corresponding reasons would be:

 * ***'temp', 'atemp'***: Too much correlation with other features;